 The right to marry is as fundamental as the right to send one's child to a particular school or the right to have offspring.
 Indeed, "We are dealing here with legislation which involves one of the basic civil rights of man.
 Marriage and procreation are fundamental to the very existence and survival of the race."
 (Skinner v.
 Oklahoma, 316 U.S. 535, 536 [62 S.Ct.
 1110, 86 L.Ed.
 1655].)

 How could this be more clear.
-The "fundamental right to marry" claimed by same-sex "marriage" advocates is so clearly tied to the fundamental right to procreate, which is impossible for same-sex couples.
+The "fundamental right to marry" claimed by advocates for redefining marriage is so clearly tied to the fundamental right to procreate, which is impossible for same-sex couples.
 (Note, some may claim that same-sex couples can procreate through the means of sperm or egg donation, but this moves the discussion away from marriage to parenting and raises other ethical concerns related to the creating a child with the intention of depriving the child from knowing and being cared for my his or her mother and or father -- clearly a violation of a fundamental human right.)

 Laws Banning Interracial Marriage Finally End for All States

 It was not 1967 that the ban on interracial marriage was struck down by the U.S. Supreme Court for Virginia and 11 other states that still had them.
 The Loving v Virginia case was a little different because the couple who filed suit were already married in Washington DC, but moved to Virginia.
 Because of the antimiscenegenation law there, they suffered the humiliation of not being able to live together under state law.
 Reading the findings of the Court, it was clear that the Virginia law as about racial purity too, and not about withholding privileges from couples because of their race.

 . . . the state court concluded that the State's legitimate purposes were “to preserve the racial integrity (read purity) of its citizens”, and "the obliteration of racial pride," obviously an endorsement of the doctrine of White Supremacy.”